What is a Business Term Loan?

 5 Best Term Loan Options for Your Business (May 2023)

 Take a look at some of the most popular term loan options for small business owners below:

-Small business loans are term loans with fixed loan amount, fixed terms and fixed monthly payments.
-Weekly, bi-weekly or daily payments have also become popular over the last couple years to approve more customers who have thin business bank account balances.
-A small business loan funds business for a variety of business needs.
-Small business loans are commonly referred as working capital loans as well.
+Small business loans are term loans with fixed loan amounts, fixed terms, and fixed monthly payments.
+Weekly, bi-weekly or daily payments have also become popular over the last couple of years to approve more customers who have thin business bank account balances.
+A small business loan funds businesses for a variety of business needs.
+Small business loans are commonly referred to as working capital loans as well.

-Short term loans are business loans with obviously a shorter term to payback, typically 6 to 18 months.
-Short term loan approval is easier to get because of the reduced risk of time to repay by lender.
+Short-term loans are business loans with obviously a shorter term to pay back, typically 6 to 18 months.
+Short-term loan approval is easier to get because of the reduced risk of time to repay by the lender.
 Personal credit score needs to be fair or better for approval.
-Same day funding is available.
+Same-day funding is available.
 Great product for managing cash flow and working capital.

 Small Business Administration (SBA) Loans

-For businesses that rely on heavy equipment for there services, equipment loans provide a path to purchase equipment vital to the businesses success under the benefits of a term loan with affordable monthly payments to repay.
-Loan amount will depend on purchase price and down payment for approved borrowers.
+For businesses that rely on heavy equipment for their services, equipment loans provide a path to purchase equipment vital to the business's success under the benefits of a term loan with affordable monthly payments to repay.
+The loan amount will depend on the purchase price and down payment for approved borrowers.